Chronobiology: Research developments

+In 2015, a study on the frequency of gout attacks found that they occur over twice as often in the night and early morning than other times of day.
+A 2021 study on osteoporosis found that disruption of circadian rhythms (such as working night shifts) can lead to osteoporosis by disturbing bone remodeling that typically happens at night.

 Other fields

 Chronobiology is an interdisciplinary field of investigation.
 It interacts with medical and other research fields such as sleep medicine, endocrinology, geriatrics, sports medicine, space medicine, psychiatry and photoperiodism.